 I started with playing simple rhythms on one string.
 The first song that I learned to play was Twinkle Twinkle Little Star and I proceeded to learn many other songs after that.

-At some point I started to hate my violin and quit it all together.
+At some point, I started to hate my violin and quit it altogether.
 I felt like I was never going to be „good enough“ at it.

 Don’t worry, I’m not going to get all dramatic and tell you there’s no happy life without music and that learning the violin is the only right thing to do.

 Anything you do with your life has pros and cons.
 And violin is definitely not the “easiest” hobby to spend your time on.
 It requires a lot of work and dedication.